danielsedoff/unlimited-undo/README.md

 </input>
 ```

-You can change the ID or element type freely since the script looks for the `unlimitedUndo.uu()` function call at window startup.
+You can change the element ID (`textarea1`) or element type (`textarea`) freely since the script looks for the `unlimitedUndo.uu()` function call at window startup.

+You can have more than one unlimited-undo field in the same window.